neutrinojs/neutrino/docs/cli/README.md

 # Neutrino CLI

-Using the command-line interface is the preferred way of interacting with Neutrino.
-Let's take a look at its usage.
+Using the command-line interface is the preferred and simplest way of interacting with Neutrino.

+When using the Neutrino CLI, you provide a list of presets for the API to attempt to load and merge configurations for.
+Each preset will attempt to be loaded from the current working directory's `node_modules`, nested within, by name, or relative file path.
+If it cannot be found, an exception will be thrown.

+In addition to any provided presets, Neutrino will also attempt to load configuration data from the package.json residing in the current working directory.
+If this package.json contains an object at `neutrino.config`, this data will be merged with the Neutrino configuration after all presets and middleware have been loaded.

+Let's take a look at the CLI usage.

 ## `--help`